 Next, line the entire interior of the dresser with panda film and install the floors.

 Now, time for the lights.
 I daisy-chained all the lights together and mounted them to some scrap 1/2" board I had laying around.
 You can use pieces of the dresser drawers for this also.

 Now for the fans, I used 3-120 mm fans.
 I'm using 2 in the ceiling to exhaust hot air out of the flowering chamber (the lights will be sealed off by a piece of plexi glass), and 1 fan will be blowing air from the flowering chamber into the veg chamber.
 I powered these fans with a PC power supply.
 I got a power supply tester so the power supply would power the fans.

 Now, mount the fans and the lights.
-I mounted 2-80 mm computer fans in the corners of the flowering box, air flow is our best friend in these small spaces!
+I mounted 2-80 mm computer fans in the corners of the DIY stealth grow box, air flow is our best friend in these small spaces!